Reading Between the Signs: Predicting Future Suicidal Ideation from Adolescent Social Media Texts

-Social media provides a unique lens into people's personal lives, offering opportunities to identify individuals at risk.
+\textbf{Ethical implications.} Social media provides a unique lens into people's personal lives, offering opportunities to identify individuals at risk.
 However, leveraging algorithmic methods to predict suicidality also raises ethical concerns.
 Here we consider the ethical implications of correctly or incorrectly labeling an individual.
 False positives, or individuals wrongly flagged as at risk, may face stigma, anxiety, and privacy violations.
 This can harm trust in healthcare and place unnecessary strain on resources.
 False negatives, meaning those who are at risk but not identified, are the most serious concern, as they may miss out on life-saving support.
 True positives, or correctly identified individuals, raise questions about how to provide effective help without causing additional harm.
 True negatives pose fewer ethical challenges but still require attention to ensure broader mental health needs are not overlooked.

 We also want to raise attention to the trade-off between privacy and prevention since this system could be used as an early warning mechanism for interventions.
 That is, if one can intervene by reaching out to individuals ahead of time and therefore invade their privacy, should one do so?
 This depends on whether 1) we can identify the risk with good precision, 2) whether it conflicts with our norms of privacy, and 3) whether intervening is likely to actually reduce the risk of harm.